svenslaggare/gitnotes/README.md

 It's also possible to use an existing git repository (at an arbitrary path) using the `gitnotes init <path> --use-existing` command.

+### Paths
+Your current working directory will be used as the prefix for all the actions done.
+However, this is only applied if this path is relative your `base_dir` (defaults to $HOME).

+If you specify a path that starts with `/` this means the path will be relative the root of the notes, not the computer.

 ### Adding a new note
 To add a new note, use `gitnotes add <path>`.
 This will launch an editor where you can put the initial content of the note.
 After you are done, a commit will be created.